ouelletp/ouelletp.github.io/resume.md

 `December 2017-March 2018`
 __Intern__, Columbia County District Attorney’s Office

--Provided aid for pending cases in the District Attorney’s office and courthouse.
+- Provided aid for pending cases in the District Attorney’s office and courthouse.

 ## Awards and Extracurriculars